 Scully M, Bain E, Koh I, Wakefield M, and Durkin S. ASSAD 2022/2023: Australian secondary school students’ use of tobacco and e-cigarettes., Canberra: Australian Government Department of Health and Aged Care, 2023.
 Available from: https://www.health.gov.au/resources/publications/australian-secondary-school-students-use-of-tobacco-and-e-cigarettes-2022-2023?language=en.

-Since the surveys began almost 40 years ago, cigarette consumption has declined substantially among secondary students who had smoked in the past week.
-Among 12- to 15-year-olds, the number of cigarettes smoked per week has declined by about 65% from 1984 to 2022-23, and for 16 and 17-year-olds, the decline is even greater at about79%.
-Much of this decline occurred in the years between 2017 and 2022-23: consumption declined between 1984 and 2017 by about 33% for 12- to 15-year-olds and 50% for 16- and 17-year-olds.
+Since the surveys began almost 40 years ago, the average number of cigarettes smoked each week has declined substantially among secondary students.
+Among 12- to 15-year-olds, the number of cigarettes smoked per week has declined by about 65% from 1984 to 2022-23, and for 16 and 17-year-olds, the decline is even greater at about 79%.
+Much of this decline occurred in the years between 2017 and 2022-23: the number of cigarettes smoked each week declined between 1984 and 2017 by about 33% for 12- to 15-year-olds and 50% for 16- and 17-year-olds.

 2.3.3 Self-reported consumption by socioeconomic status